enniovilla/project-1-ci/README.md

 #### Browser Testing

-I tested the website in different browsers.
+I tested the website in different browsers, both on computer and mobile.

 | Browser | Result |
 | :--- | :--- |